 Rev. Bethell expanded the role of women and of music in the life of the church by hiring the parish’s first female priest in 1986 and by instituting the additional Sunday service of Choral Compline.
 During his tenure as rector, the church dramatically expanded its physical presence in downtown Austin, completing St. David’s Parking Garage in 1988 and a major addition to the church, completed in 2001.
 The four-story addition provided much-needed office space, classrooms, day school space, choir and musicians’ facilities, meeting rooms, and a large and dramatic new worship space which was named Bethell Hall in honor of the rector.

 After Rev. Bethell’s retirement in 2001, the Rev. David A. Boyd was called as St. David’s 13th rector.
 During his time, the Rev. Boyd oversaw the creation of the St. David’s Columbarium and a significant environmental project that placed solar panels on top of the St. David’s garage, making it the largest solar panel project in downtown Austin at the time.
-Rev. Boyd supported the clergy and staff initiative to begin Ashes to Go, which is now an annual tradition for many downtown workers on Ash Wednesday.
 During his time, St. David’s grew its use of the building’s facilities through the Hospitality Ministry, leading to the expansion of the parish kitchen in Sumners Hall and the use of St. David’s as a SXSW music venue.
 Rev. Boyd facilitated the processes of 14 seminarians by forming discernment committees, introducing them to the vestry, and attending their meetings with Commission for Ministry.
 Rev. Boyd retired from St. David’s on February 15, 2015.

-St. David’s called The Rev. William Charles “Chuck” Treadwell III to serve as the 14th rector of the parish beginning March 1,2016.
+St. David’s called The Rev. Dr, William Charles “Chuck” Treadwell III to serve as the 14th rector of the parish beginning March 1, 2016.
 Father Treadwell was previously the rector of St. Paul’s in Waco, TX.